Schizophrenia — Are genes involved?

 To answer your more immediate question surrounding the causes of schizophrenia, and particularly your family's history: there does appear to be evidence that genetics play some role in causing the disease.
 At the same time, research underlines the importance of environmental factors.
 Similar to almost any other illness that has more recently been linked to our genes, familial background is only one factor out of many.

-Children of people with schizophrenia have about a 10 percent chance of getting the disease themselves.
+Children of people with schizophrenia have about a ten percent chance of getting the disease themselves.
 That's ten times greater than the general population's risk.
 Second-degree relatives (your child) have a risk of about twice that of the general population.
 It is currently not known which gene or genes might be responsible for this increased probability, so there are no tests that can help determine any individual's actual risk for developing schizophrenia.

 Genetic probability is not fate.
 A host of other factors may or may not contribute to a person's becoming schizophrenic, including environmental and behavioral factors.
 The causes of schizophrenia are not yet well understood by scientists.

-Your child, if you have one, would only have a 2 percent chance of developing the disease; not that much of an increase from the 1 percent chance that s/he would have were s/he born to anyone without a schizophrenic parent.
+Your child, if you have one, would only have a two percent chance of developing the disease; not that much of an increase from the one percent chance that s/he would have were s/he born to anyone without a schizophrenic parent.
 The slightly increased risk need not unduly affect any decisions you make about your having children in the future, but you may want to explore your concerns with a psychotherapist.
 If you would like to speak with a genetics counselor, a referral can be found through the March of Dimes web site.